How to Measure and Optimise Employee Productivity

 How do you make sure that your employees are as productive as possible?
-This guide will walk you through the main productivity factors and show you how to measure them.
+This guide on how to measure and optimise employee productivity will walk you through the main factors and show you how to measure them.

 Employee productivity is the measure of how much work a person has done or how much they have produced.
 It measures the efficiency, effectiveness, and output of an individual or workforce.
 You can use multiple metrics to measure employee productivity.